aashishgoyal0110/aashishgoyal0110.github.io/_pages/about.md

 ---

 <p style="text-align:justify; font-size=22px;">
-I am a Ph.D. candidate in my final year working with <a href="https://personal.math.ubc.ca/~wachs/" target="_blank">Dr. Anthony Wachs</a> at the University of British Columbia.
-My research interests involve the mathematical modeling of complex flow problems on High Performance Computing (HPC) platforms.
-I have developed a fast and scalable code to solve non-linear Partial Differential equations for fluid flows containing non-spherical rigid bodies as part of my doctoral research.
-I have over 8 years of experience developing high-performance code in C/C++ and FORTRAN, specializing in scientific computing, programming, and transport phenomena with applications in the food, pharmaceutical, and oil-gas industries.
+I am a postdoctoral researcher working at National Energy Technology Laboratory (NETL) in Morgantown, United States.
+I did my Ph.D. working with <a href="https://personal.math.ubc.ca/~wachs/" target="_blank">Dr. Anthony Wachs</a> at the University of British Columbia.
+My research interests involve the mathematical modeling of complex partial differential equations on High Performance Computing (HPC) platforms.
+During my Ph.D., I developed a fast and scalable code to solve non-linear Partial Differential equations for fluid flows containing non-spherical rigid bodies as part of my doctoral research.
+I have over 10 years of experience developing high-performance code in C/C++ and FORTRAN, specializing in scientific computing, programming, and transport phenomena with applications in the food, pharmaceutical, and oil-gas industries.
 </p>

 <hr>